gaalcaras/ncm-R/README.md

 comes with OmniCompletion.
 It's lightweight and it works well, but you need to ask for completion (`<C-x><C-o>`, `<C-x><C-a>` for arguments) and it doesn't support pipelines.

+On the other hand, ncm-R offers more features, but it's not as lightweight, especially since R exposes so many functions to the user − which is why I find "suggest as you type" completion so useful in the first place.
+That being said, ncm-R has been pretty fast for me so far, even when running on a 2011 laptop.

 ## Installation